 The Twelve Basic Yoga Poses

 In Sivananda Yoga, the twelve basic yoga poses form the foundation for a complete and balanced practice.
-These asanas benefit the physical body primarily by strengthening and toning the muscles, improving balance and flexibility, massaging the internal organs and creating suppleness of the spine.
-With consistent practice, the sequence becomes a flowing meditative exercise that activates the chakras and increases the prana, or vital energy, throughout the entire body.
+These asanas benefit the physical body by strengthening the muscles, improving balance, increasing flexibility, massaging the internal organs and creating suppleness of the spine.
+With consistent practice, the sequence becomes a flowing meditative exercise that activates the chakras and increases the flow of prana (vital energy) throughout the entire body.

 Each asana is like a sound or letter in an alphabet.
 Every letter in an alphabet produces a unique sound vibration.
 Each asana vibrates at a specific frequency.
 When asanas are performed in sequence, beautiful phrases or sutras result, producing a mystical language.